Table of contents

 But it's all about ROAS, right?

 ROAS (Return On Ad Spend) has long been the standard KPI (Key Performance Indicator) for many advertisers.
-However, focusing on gross sales without considering actual profitability can be misleading.
-It often leads to a distorted picture of the effectiveness of ad spending because it does not take into account costs outside of direct advertising costs, such as product costs, overhead, and other operational expenses.
+However, the emphasis on gross revenue without considering actual profitability can be misleading.
+It often leads to a distorted view of the effectiveness of ad spending because it does not take into account costs outside of direct ad costs, such as product costs, overhead, and other operational expenses.

 ROAS vs Profit Tracking: who wins?